blusa/blog/_posts/2025-06-22-first,-some-words.md

 I want to use it to rebuild myself.
 Writing helps me do that.
 I’ll write about projects I’m working on, technical findings, and occasional brain dumps like this one.

-And if someone out there feels the same way stuck, dimmed, lost..
-I want you to know you’re not alone.
+And if someone out there feels the same way stuck, dimmed, lost, I want you to know you're not alone.
 You're not the only one trying to start over.

 One more thing: English isn’t my first language.
 And writing is something I never really learned.
 So this might suck.
 I might use an LLM or something to make it more readable.
 We’ll see.